LachlanJW/house_price_estimator/README.md

 # House Price Estimator
+This is a project designed for practice in scraping, data handling and SQL.
+There are many inefficiencies (conversion of a dataframe to SQL and back) simply conducted for practise.
+Scraping from the domain.com website should be conducted at slow rates, of publicly available data in small quantities that are not for sale.

 ## Part 1: Obtaining house price data
 The first portion of this project deals with obtaining house price data from domain.com.au using the scrapfly API.

-The first script is a simple example which takes a list of url strings and returns the data as a json is **domain_scraper.py** This is in the folder setupScripts, and does not need to be run.

-A more complex script is **domain_scraper2.py** which searches through result pages in a given postcode for the listing data and creates a json file.
+The central script, **domain_scraper2.py** searches through result pages in a given postcode for the listing data and creates a **data.json** file of the output.
+Each time the script is run, output is appended to this file.
+The **suburbs_postcodes.json** keeps track of which suburbs have been added to avoid double-ups.
-This script reuses functions from domain_scraper.py, but they are repeated in domain_scraper2.py for clarity.
-A scrapfly API key is required, and the script takes inputs of a base url (including suburb information), and the number of pages to be scraped.
-Running this multiple times will append data onto the existing json file.

 ## Part 2: Creating an SQL database of the scraped data

-**sql_setup** is a short script creating a database called "houses" on the local MySQL system which does not need to be run after the first time.

-The database setup is performed by **sql_interpreter** which takes the json output of **domain_scraper2.py** and connects to the MySQL database to create (overwrite) the json file.
+The database setup is performed by **sql_interpreter** which takes the json output of **domain_scraper2.py** and connects to the MySQL database to create (overwrite) the existing json file.
+Some data cleaning and type conversions are conducted.
+This needs to be run each time the scraper is run and json updated.

 ## Part 3: Accessing the SQL database

-The **price_estimator** accesses the SQL database.
-The desired columns can be obtained, and to find desired column names, see **SQL_TABLE_Values.sql**.
+The **price_estimator** is the main data analysis script.
+It accesses the SQL database to obtain the data and uses seaborn for analysis.
+To access specific column names, i.e. for a SELECT request, the sql values have been saved as **houses_houses.sql**.

+## Old Scripts
+**domain_scraper.py** is a simple version of the later script, only looking at a single page of results from the website.

+## Setup Scripts
+**sql_setup** simply initialised the local sql database and table which is interacted with in part 2.
+**suburb_postcode_generator** took suburbs and postcodes copied from the internet into **suburbs.txt** and created the more readable json format used in Part 1.